Every Day, I get asked, which devices are the best eld devices for truckers? What are the top e logs for owner operators?

 Take the size of your operation, the number of trucks you have on the road, and overall distance traveled into consideration, as well as the information you’ll need your drivers to capture and your budget for ELD expenses.
 Above all, purchase the product that works best for your individual company’s needs and that will allow you to stay in compliance.

 There are pros and cons to each ELD device on the market.
-The key is choosing one that best fits your needs.
+The key is choosing one e logs for owner operators that feeds your needs.
 Some work great for smaller fleets but aren’t equipped for larger ones.
 Others work well for all sizes.

 You’ll want to make a purchasing decision based on price and available features.
 The product should be easy to install and operate and come with competent, readily available customer support should a driver encounter technical issues.
 The key is to get drivers up and running quickly and keep them on the road.